thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 The Vevo 770, designed for high frequency imaging of small animal targets, is easily saturated when presented with signal from a strong planar reflector that experiences the relatively weak attenuation of a water path.
-To prevent saturation, we use a liquid-liquid interface where the two liquids have closely matched acoustic impedances [Hall2001]_.
+To prevent saturation, a liquid-liquid interface where the two liquids have closely matched acoustic impedances is used [Hall2001]_.
 The interface reported by Hall et al. [Hall2001]_ was recreated, which consists of a brominated hydrocarbon mixture covered by water.
 The hydrocarbon consisted of 39.018% by weight 1-bromoheptane (99% purity, Acros Organics, New Jersey, USA) and